mgalbright/online_purchase_optimizer/README.md

 The notebook [Notebook.ipynb](Notebook.ipynb) provides examples of using the code.

 There are two interfaces available to input data to specify an order to optimize:
-1. Python code
 1. An Excel spreadsheet.
+Use this if you want to quickly specify and solve your own retail optimization problems.
 Example Excel files are included in the [examples](examples) folder, and a detailed explanation is given in [docs/Excel.md](docs/Excel.md).
+1. Python code.
+Use this to develop your own custom programs.

 ## Installation: